 A restaurant located on a college campus may have fewer customers over the summer when the students are gone.
 The busiest seasons for retail stores are holiday and back to school.
 Other businesses only appeal to customers during a particular season like vacation destinations, lawn care, snow removal, and tax preparation.

-Rest and rejuvenate.
-After a particularly busy season, you might need to put some time aside to avoid burn out.
+After a particularly busy season, you might need to put some time aside to avoid burnout.
 Take a vacation, schedule appointments you’ve been putting off, and invest in your own health and well being.